 Because application developers do not package or distribute the server code to control a network socket in AWS Lambda, their applications are serverless.
 The buzzword ‘serverless’ is a bit misleading, as there are still servers in a serverless environment.

-Lambda receives requests and depending on the size, amount, or volume of the data, it runs on the defined number of containers.
+Lambda receives requests, and depending on the data's size, amount, or volume, it runs on the defined number of containers.
 Requests are then given to a container to handle.
 A container contains the code the user has provided to satisfy the query.

-With an increased number of requests, an increasing number of containers are created.
-If the number of requests reduces, the number of containers are reduced as well.
+An increasing number of requests creates an increasing number of containers.
+If the number of requests decreases, the number of containers also decreases.

 A function is a resource that runs your code in AWS Lambda.
 Functions contain code that process events, and a runtime that passes requests and responses between Lambda and the function.
 You provide the code, and you can use the provided runtimes or create your own.